PulledPork0/AlgoCompetition/README.md

 of the tuples (A1,B1,C1), (A3,B3,C3).
 And (A3,-B3,C3) is a "composition" of the tuples (A1,B1,C1), (A2,B2,C2).

-In can be checked that for any solution,
+By expanding the tuple values in terms of the cube values, it can be checked that for any solution:
 ```
   B1^2 - 4 A1 C1 = B2^2 - 4 A2 C2 = B3^2 - 4 A3 C3
 ```